Involving our kids in housecleaning will cut down on the amount of time we spend cleaning and increase the time we spend with our families.

 Getting kids and parents on the same page requires some sort of motivation - either cash or non-cash motivators.

 Which motivational tool is best for your family?

-Here are the basic arguments for each position so that you can decide.
+Here are the basic arguments for cash motivation versus non cash motivation to help you decide.

 The most obvious motivation to get kids to do chores is to pay them for it.

 You probably won't be surprised to learn that parents are almost as divided about paying for chores as they are about age appropriate chores for kids themselves.

 The anti-allowance parents argue persuasively that kids shouldn't be paid to help around the house; after all, it's their house, too.

 Being part of the family means giving your time and efforts to make the home a better place for everyone to live in, no compensation required.